ericmasiello/apis-workshop/slides.md

 ---

+### This is pretty technical.

+---

 ## Agenda

 1. Overview of APIs & REST
 2. Data over Web APIs
+3. Planning an API
-3. Clients, Servers, and HTTP
+4. Clients, Servers, and HTTP
-4. Planning an API with our mock app

 ---